duke4e/showData/howTo/Install_sl.md

 ---

+Watch a video tutorial by [iReviews on YouTube](https://youtu.be/RsKQNw6-NZI)

+---

 If you experience difficulty with any of the tutorials then please visit our Show Discord server for further support [Show Discord](https://discord.gg/ab5H95YYXd).